 A place to slow down and relax

 It’s equally easy to embrace your inner sloth.
-Ometepe island, which is in the middle of lake Nicaragua, is a particularly relaxed place with little traffic and plenty of hammocks.
-Look for surfer hangouts on the pacific coast where you can cheaply rent a place right on the beach.
+Ometepe Island, which is in the middle of lake Nicaragua, is a particularly relaxed place with little traffic and plenty of hammocks.
+Look for surfer hangouts on the Pacific coast where you can cheaply rent a place right on the beach.

 Relatively low crime levels

 While you shouldn’t take this to mean that it’s 100% safe everywhere (the capital Managua does have a bit of a bad rep), Nicaragua has fortunately mostly escaped the gang violence that has afflicted other nearby countries.
-If the grittier Honduras or El Salvador make you at all uncomfortable, consider Nicaragua as a safer alternative.

 Extremely affordable